i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 KDF for Initial h
 ````````````````````````

-This is standard [NOISE]_ for N with a standard protocol name.
+This is standard [NOISE]_ for pattern "N" with a standard protocol name.

 .. raw:: html